ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Larger and Balanced Training Set

 After adding the fake images, the training set grew from 34,799 to 259,290 samples.
 This increase in the amount of training data helped push the model to high validation accuracies during experimentation.
-The fake images were generated in such a way as to achieve a balance in proportion accross each type of traffic sign.
+The fake images were generated in such a way as to achieve a balance in proportion across each type of traffic sign.

 ![](./wup_assets/EqualPortionsTraining.png)

 #### Brightening Dark Images

 `equalizeHist()` from `opencv` was used to brighten dark images.
 The image is first converted to the HSV colorspace.
-Then if the average value of the V-component, `mean_v`, is less than the default `v_thresh` of 128, `equalizeHist()` is applied:
+If the average value of the V-component, `mean_v`, is less than the default `v_thresh` of 128, `equalizeHist()` is applied:

 ```python
 def equalizeHist(orgimg, v_thresh=128):